ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-28-The Art of Frontend Engineering.md

    6. #### Avoid prop-drilling
     This is a very common anti-pattern.
 You should avoid passing props down the component tree.
 Use React's Context API or state-management libraries for this.
    7. #### Others
       1. Write precise and concise documentations wherever required.
 Aim should be on writing the smallest line that just gets the job done.
+You don't have to spoon-feed the whole functionality.
+Just documenting not-so-apparent idea behind some code is generally enough.
       2. Variable naming though difficult should be precise and should get the usecase of it to a new developer immediately.
       3. Write precise type definitions while developing.
       4. Understand your CSS! flex vs grid, em vs rem, etc.

 3. ### Testing
    Remember the following while writing tests:
-   1. #### Understanding the focus of your test
+   1. #### Understand the focus of your test
     You are building a frontend system for user's to interact.
 So you should be testing exactly that.
 Now you make think, isn't that obvious?
 But again, more often than not, I have observed people focusing on testing their code and internal functions to get 100% code coverage.
 Coverage report should act as a feedback for you to understand what cases you might have missed in your tests but more importantly in your UI.
-You've build an UI based on an API's success response but what if the API fails?
+You've built an UI based on an API's success response but what if the API fails?
     - Test events and user interactions
     - You are doing frontend testing and not API testing.
 MOCK your APIs.
 Use mock servers for this.
-    - Do not just trigger an event and do nothing cause you got the coverage by just the trigger.
-Assert the UI changes.
+    - Do not just trigger an event and do nothing cause you got the coverage by just the trigger. <b>Assert the UI changes.</b>
     - Unit tests should be component level - do not make it an integration test where you test what's happening in 10th child component.
     This is why, understanding your testing frameworks A-Z is very important.
     1. #### Integration tests